How to visualize and optimize your booking funnel (to get more customers!)

 Your booking funnel can provide you with powerful data about your customers.
 It can show you how guests are interacting with your brand and at what stage they convert — as well as where they don’t.

-A key metric to focus on is the funnel conversion rate, which tracks the number of potential customers that enter your funnel and how many convert into paying guests.
+A key Google Analytics metric to focus on is the funnel conversion rate, which tracks the number of potential customers that enter your funnel and how many convert into paying guests.
 This can help you monitor the success of your funnel.

 Another is the entry source from which your guests are entering your funnel in the first place.
 This metric highlights the sources that are bringing in the most leads, allowing you to focus on the strategy that works best.